Getting started to work on IBM WebSphere Application Server (WAS)?

 IBM WAS trend is going down as there are a lot of alternative application servers available in the market, but that doesn’t mean its dead yet.

 There are still many organization use it and will be in the future.
 If you are working in other Middleware technologies and assigned a WAS administration role, then it requires a little bit of learning.
 I’ve covered many WAS related articles, but they are not organized in order.

-Many of you asked how to get it started as a beginner so I in this article, I attempt to put together things together which is easy to follow as a newbie.
+Many of you asked how to get it started as a beginner, so in this article, I attempt to put together things together, which is easy to follow as a newbie.

 Let’s get it started by getting familiar with IBM WAS terminology.

-The above post should give you an idea about the basic.
-As a Middleware administrator, you often have to work on multiple technologies and platform can be Windows or Linux.
+The above post should give you an idea about the basics.
+As a Middleware administrator, you often have to work on multiple technologies and platforms can be Windows or Linux.